s-magana/overwrapped/README.md

 **Tech used:** React, JavaScript, OAuth 2.0, Node.js, HTML, CSS, Bootstrap

 Soon after initializing the project using Create React App, I began this project by first setting up the routing to the different pages I planned to have.
 With the overall layout established and the app created on the Spotify for Developers site, I was then able to use Spotify's O.Auth 2.0 authorization framework.
 I then fixed the visibility of the user's login hash in the url and set the token into local storage.
-Now able to make requests to the Spotify API to get the user's info, I built three components: a profile. top artists, and top tracks.
+Now able to make requests to the Spotify API to get the user's info, I built three components: a profile, top artists, and top tracks.
 Finally, I added all the components to the main home page and styled everything using Bootstrap.

 ## Optimizations